 Follow these steps to setup PayPal Payflow Pro on Chargebee's live site:

-Step 1: In your Chargebee Live Site, go to Settings > Gateway Settings and click on Add a Gateway.
+Step 1: In your Chargebee Live Site, go to Settings > Configure Chargebee > Payment Gateways and click Add a Gateway.
 You will now see a list of Payment Gateways.

-Step 2: From the list, choose PayPal Payflow Pro, this will redirect you to the PayPal Payflow Pro Configuration Page.
+Step 2: From the list, choose PayPal Payflow Pro.

 Step 3: Once on the PayPal Payflow Pro Gateway Configuration Page, enter your merchant login, partner, password and user (if applicable) information to configure your gateway.